-There should also be clear operating standards of service against which water utilities are evaluated.
-The utilities should be mandated to publish data annually on performance indicators, such as frequency and duration of service interruptions, responsiveness to customer complaints, drinking water quality, water production, water consumption, and new connections.
+There should also be clear operating standards of service against which water utilities are judged.
+The utilities should be mandated to publish data annually on performance indicators, such as frequency and duration of interruptions of service, responsiveness to customer complaints, drinking water quality, water production, water consumption, and new connections.
 Measuring the performance of the utilities is an important step in the quest to improve that performance.